 Stress also comes into play in energy production.
 The higher the energy needs (higher metabolism, exercise, stress, etc.), the harder the mitochondria have to work and the more free radicals they produce.

-As we mentioned in the beginning of this article, GSH binds these free radicals and relieves “oxidative stress” not just on the mitochondria but on the rest of the cell.
+As we mentioned at the beginning of this article, GSH binds these free radicals and relieves “oxidative stress” not just on the mitochondria but on the rest of the cell.
 In doing so, GSH becomes oxidized and converts to GSSG.
 With the help of the enzyme glutathione reductase, it can be recycled and turned back into active glutathione or GSH.
-However, if this process is overwhelmed or it doesn’t work properly, GSSG accumulates and the ratio of GSH/GSSG becomes distorted.
+However, if this process is overwhelmed or doesn’t work correctly, GSSG accumulates, and the ratio of GSH/GSSG becomes distorted.

-The ratio of GSH/GSSG can actually be measured and is a very dependable measure of “oxidative stress” or how fast we are aging and deteriorating.
-This means we can actually measure how susceptible our cell’s DNA, cell membranes, proteins, and cholesterol are to damage.
+The ratio of GSH/GSSG can be measured and is a very reliable measure of “oxidative stress” or how fast we are aging and deteriorating.
+This means we can measure how susceptible our cell’s DNA, cell membranes, proteins, and cholesterol are to damage.